elastio/contrib/elastio-s3-changelog/README.md

     * *BucketNames* - comma-separated list of S3 bucket names;

-    * *CrossAccount* - set this to true if the scan happens in a different AWS account than the S3 bucket (i.e., you are using a centralized scanning account).
+    * *CrossAccount* - set this to true if the scan happens in a different AWS account than the S3 bucket (i.e. you are using a centralized scanning account).
 If it is not set to true in the cross-account case, an error about missing AWS Lambda functions will occur during stack creation.